k-basinski/ned_psych/README.md

 To receive credit you need to:

 - Attend workshops
-- Pass the exam
+- Pass the exam (in the exam session)
-- Make the self-learning task
+- Make the self-learning task (more details during workshops)

-#### Self-learning task

-- Last workshop (January)
-- Choose any topic (from the lectures or practical classes)
-- Prepare a presentation and a small workshop
-- Time: approx. 20min.
-- Presentations can use slides but *DO NOT READ THEM, PRESENT THEM*
-- E-mail the presentations to KB before class (ppt & pdf!)

 ## Lecture notes (KB):